-The following budget presents typical expenses for an Amherst student for the 2013-2014 academic year.
-This budget is used by the Office of Financial Aid to calculate financial need and to determine financial aid awards.
+The following budget/cost of attendance presents typical direct and indirect expenses for an Amherst student for the 2022-2023 academic year.
+This budget is used by the Office of Financial Aid to calculate financial need and to determine financial aid eligibility and corresponding financial aid awards.

 |Books and Supplies (estimated)||$ 1,000|

 |Travel/Transportation ** (varies by location)||$ 50 - 2,500|